hbctraining/main/README.md

 ### Series theme for Fall 2019: Setting up for a success with your RNA-seq experiment

-This series of 4 short workshops will provide an overview of everything you need to know when considering an RNA-seq experiment of your own.
-Each session will discuss various key factors to consider from the lab to through to manuscript preparation.
-Each workshop will go into detail about the different strategies when considering an RNA-seq experiment, outlining current standards and required resources for the analysis of RNA sequencing data to ensure that everything you are doing is feasible and reproducible.
+The Fall 2019 series of 4 workshops will provide an overview of everything you need to know **when planning an RNA-seq experiment of your own**.
+We will be specificially focusing on methods for "bulk" RNA-seq experiments (*not single-cell RNA-seq*).

+Each workshop will discuss various key factors to consider from the lab through to manuscript preparation:
+* The first 2 workshops in this series will outline the **best practices for experimental design and analysis tools/workflows**, in addition to the **computational resources needed** for a bulk RNA-seq analysis.
+* The last 2 workshops will give participants an idea of how to manage a project of this magnitude from start to finish and **ensure that all steps are reproducible**.

 **Schedule for Fall 2019 (no pre-requisites):**